ngocdung03/data-science-path/python-zero-to-mastery/Object-oriented-programming/note-oop.md

     - Abstraction: hiding information and accessing what is necessary
         - Python doesn't have true private variable(cannot be accessed and modified).
 It is convention to note them by adding underscore: self._name
     - Inheritance: new objects can take property of existing objects
+    - Polymorphism: different object classes can share method names but each one does different things based on the attribute

+- Introspection: the ability to determine the type of an object at runtime
+    - Eg: print(dir(<instance>)) - display all the methods and attributes of the instance